jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The Internet Age seeded itself a long time ago.
 Starting way back in 1843, inventors like Ada Lovelace, Vannevar Bush, and Alan Turing were building the first experimental computers.
 At the same time, writers like H.G.
 Wells, Isaac Asimov, and Gene Roddenberry imagined what life would be like once the Industrial Age ended and advanced computers ruled the world.

 These authors' stories, such as _War of the Worlds_, _I, Robot_, and _Star Trek_ thought of a future so hard to grasp people called it science fiction.
 Then came the 1970s; when microprocessors, personal computers, the internet, and other digital technology became real products anyone could buy.
 Here started the Internet Age, and it transformed the world just as much as science fiction said it would.

 With every purchase, renovation, and birthday gift since 1970, we've been filling our society with fundamentally different technology.
-It's easy to under-appreciate how just a laptop can be so many machines: a typewriter, radio, recorder, book, television, photo album, database, calculator.
+It's easy to under-appreciate how a single laptop can be so many machines: a typewriter, radio, recorder, book, television, photo album, database, calculator.
 In contrast, mechanical tools of the Industrial Age are single-use, can't be easily shared, and need many workers and managers to work.

+The first mechanical tools such as weaving looms and drill presses greatly speed up production.
+However, they were so large and expensive that printers, blacksmiths, and farmers couldn't afford to own industrial tools.
+These specialists on Main Street gradually lost out to the industrial production line, and the big companies that owned them.

-Corporations populated the world with mechanical products during the Industrial Age.
+That's why corporations populated the world with mechanical products during the Industrial Age.
 They put in colossal production lines and supply chains that spread across the globe to maximize how much stuff we could make.
-This era of mass-production was so competitive that only a few companies could survive.
+This era of mass-production was so competitive not only did it chip away at "Main Street" economics; it also meant only a few companies could survive.
 If you've ever watched business news like CNBC, you've seen their per the minute stock price tracking.
 Every nuanced detail about sales and profits is reacted to.
-Most businesses, especially those on the stock market, must compete really hard to stay alive in the era of mass-production.
+Most businesses, especially those listed on the stock market, must compete really hard to stay alive in the era of mass-production.

 Digital devices enable a new philosophy, one that fosters not a competition, but collaboration.
 Using computers and the internet for online collaboration is our future because it saves us from the redundant work of mechanical tools.
 For example, with Wikipedia, the world can use one website for its general knowledge, instead of reprinting, shipping, and buying millions of encyclopedia books every year.

+As discussed already, digital property never expires.
+If YouTube existed in Sir Issac Newton's time, we'd be learning gravity from videos of his lessons.
+There's no reason to reprint enclyopedias, lectures, or movies.
+Instead, we can find problems without a computer program to solve them, books that are unwritten, subjects with no wikipedia page.
+Because of digital property humanity can collaborate as we continously update a repository of human knowledge, programs, and communication.

-Now, several generations into the Internet Age, items like smartphones, laptops, and smartwatches are everywhere.
+We're several generations into the Internet Age, and items like smartphones, laptops, and smartwatches are everywhere.
 That's why the collaboration websites like WikiHow, Facebook, and YouTube integrate so easily into our lives.
 Collaboration is today's big picture, the basic principle of the Internet Age's new philosophy.
 The people who understand this best are the open-source community.

 ![old philosophy in a new world]((https://www.deviantart.com/philipstraub/art/Command-and-Conquer-Concept-Art-406881632) _The land of perpetual profit.
 We're never going to get there with Left/Right politics.
 [Credit: Philip Straub](https://www.deviantart.com/philipstraub/art/Command-and-Conquer-Concept-Art-406881632)._